Outdoor markets, warmly lit downtowns, cozy restaurants, cheerful locals... there is something special about American…

 You’ll find the best panoramic views of the city from atop Signal Hill.
 Due to its strategic placement overlooking the harbor, this spot has long been an important site for the military and maritime signalmen.
-Tour iconic Cabot Tower, which dates back to 1898.
+Tour the iconic Cabot Tower, which dates back to 1898.
 This is also the site where Guglielmo Marconi received the first trans-Atlantic wireless message in 1901.

-Hope you packed your hiking boots (or at least walking shoes)—there are over five kilometers of trails here.
+I hope you packed your hiking boots (or at least walking shoes)—there are over five kilometers of trails here.
 The North Head Trail is a favorite as it offers beautiful views of the harbor and the colorful homes of the Battery.

 Modern melds with the historic throughout St. John’s.
 Experience it for yourself at The Rooms.
-This public cultural space boasts breathtaking harbor and city views, and houses the province’s most extensive collection of artifacts, art, and archival records.
-You’ll find an extensive collection of natural history specimens (think birds, polar bears and even carnivorous plants), and artifacts that play an important role in Newfoundland and Labrador’s history.
+This public cultural space boasts breathtaking harbor and city views and houses the province’s most extensive collection of artifacts, art, and archival records.
+You’ll find an extensive collection of natural history specimens (think birds, polar bears, and even carnivorous plants), and artifacts that play an important role in Newfoundland and Labrador’s history.

 Jelly Bean Row

 When you think of places with brightly colored houses, the Caribbean might come to mind.
 How about Newfoundland?
-Downtown St. John’s is known for its striking Jellybean Row houses, clapboard homes in vibrant reds, yellows, blues and pinks.
+Downtown St. John’s is known for its striking Jellybean Row houses, clapboard homes in vibrant reds, yellows, blues, and pinks.
 Bring your camera along (really, it’s probably just your smartphone) to capture the charm, or sign up for a photography tour.